Politics & Poverty at Thai Fight Narathiwat

-I personally don’t know who sets the Thai Fight agenda and what, if any, role the government has in this.
-However, I was told that senior government officials in Narithawat Province had requested that Thai Fight be staged there in order to instill confidence in the region as a safe destination to visit.
+Provinces in Thailand pay to have the Thai Fight promotion held in their area for a number of reasons.
+Senior government officials in Narithiwat Province had requested that Thai Fight be staged there in order to instill confidence in the region as a safe destination to visit.
 Although quite a few people suggested that I should not go, my feeling was that if I was prepared to send my staff and my fighter I should be prepared to go there myself.

 Concerns over the trip escalated somewhat when a bomb that killed and injured many people was detonated at the Erawan Shrine in Bangkok, a few days before the planned trip.
 As no one had claimed responsibility for this act there was speculation that this might be related to the insurgency in the south of Thailand.